* German economy minister criticises U.S. tariffs

 * Europe hopes to be exempt from U.S. tariffs

-Trump set import tariffs on Thursday of 25 percent on steel and 10 percent on aluminium, to come into force in 15 days, stoking fears of a tit-for-tat trade war that could drive up prices and depress growth around the globe.
+Trump set import tariffs on Thursday of 25 percent on steel and 10 percent on aluminium, to come into force in 15 days, though Washington opened the way to some exemptions the following day after pressure from allies.

 "He does not want to understand its architecture, which is based on a rule-based system of open markets.
-Anyone, who is questioning this, is jeopardising prosperity, growth and employment," Zypries said.
+Anyone, who is questioning this, is jeopardising prosperity, growth and employment."

-U.S. steel- and aluminum-consuming industries have also criticized the tariffs as damaging them with higher costs.
+U.S. industries processing steel and aluminium have also criticized the tariffs as landing them with higher costs.

-Germany and its allies must now safeguard the free trade order and avoid being divided by Trump's offer to exempt some allies such as Mexico, Canada and Australia from the proposed tariffs, Zypries said.
+Zypries added that Europe needed to avoid being divided by Trump's offer to exempt some allies such as Mexico, Canada and Australia.

-The European Union and Japan urged the United States on Saturday to grant them exemptions from the metal import tariffs, with Tokyo calling for "calm-headed behaviour" in a dispute that threatens to spiral into a trade war.
+But the European Union and Japan on Saturday urged the United States to grant them exemptions, with Tokyo calling for "calm-headed behaviour".

-Such a move would be particularly hurtful for Germany, Europe's largest economy, since the U.S. is one of the biggest export destinations for German auto manufacturers and cars and vehicle parts are also its biggest source of export income.
+Such a move would be particularly harmful for Germany, Europe's largest economy and a cornerstone of its auto industry, since the U.S. is one of its carmakers' main markets, and cars and vehicle parts are Germany's biggest source of income for goods exports.

-European Competition Commissioner Margrethe Vestager told German newspaper Bild am Sonntag that Brussels would continue to seek dialogue with Washington and to be exempt from the tariffs.
+European Competition Commissioner Margrethe Vestager told German newspaper Bild am Sonntag that, if talks to secure exemptions failed, Brussels would impose countermeasures.

 "We have been building a global trading system for decades.
 European prosperity and millions of jobs depend on it - and Europe will not to stand idly by if someone puts the order of free world trade at risk," Vestager added.
-(Reporting by Michael Nienaber, editing by Louise Heavens)
+(Reporting by Michael Nienaber, editing by Louise Heavens and John Stonestreet)